Bridesmaid taking a dive into the groom's cake

 that competes for the place that only God should have?

+We received seemingly countless gifts in honor and celebration of our union as husband and wife.
+Everything from towels to dishes were received at showers and at our doorstep.
+One little present, however, holds a unique place in our hearts as we walk this journey of marriage together.
 One of my husband's best friends, Andrew, gave us a copy of his book Water of the Word.
 This little book is a compilation of prayers he has written over the course of a few years for his future wife.
 What began with him praying Scripture for her turned into prayers he wrote down and eventually put into a collection.
 He first gave it to some friends of his as a wedding gift, and we were more than honored to receive the same.
 Andrew even referred us to a specific page which included the specific prayer he had in mind for us.

 Andrew has spent the past year or more spreading his book to numerous readers, particularly men who are fervently dedicated to praying for their wives and some of whom have direct connections with noted Christian publishers.
 We recently received word that the Council on Biblical Manhood & Womanhood is now promoting and selling his book on their website!
 Soon after, the staff interviewed him and the transcript from the interview is posted on the website here.